marckean/marcseparation/_docs/20-dad_is_fun.md

 ![](../blobs/lovedad/Report2.png)

 - *Rather than picking up the que that they needed to go outside and do physical activity together*
+- **Comment from my Mum, the paternal grandmother** - saying the kids needed to go outside is just a statement….
+They do what children do, annoy each other… They should also be able to entertain themselves – they shouldn’t need a parent to constantly amuse them.
+Where is the credibility in the statement ‘*picking up the cue that they needed to go outside and do physical activity together*’…..     that is just a generalised statement… There are times when children just need to do what is asked – they are too young to realise the reasoning behind a request – they can have opinions, but ultimately the parent should make the decision.
+What they do in their free time, is entirely their choice…

 ![](../blobs/lovedad/Report3.png)